lebip/st_storages/README.md

 - **Sorting speed:** up to 16x hopper speed (144000 items/hour) unloading shulker boxes in parallel.
 - **Size:** 208x76x176 - 108957 blocks (full bulk, undecorated version)
 - **Extra features:** basic safety features, chunkloading, furnace array, restock station, yeeting station, small control panel and status indicators.
 The mini bulk version allows calling partially filled boxes from the UI.
 - **testing and known issues:** No known issues.
 Tested by the creators.
 Several issues were fixed after Archive Curator feedback.
-The box calling function should be clicked only once and never when the system is active, as it can easily break if spammed or spit out loose items if the the slice is currently loading items.
+The box calling function should be clicked only once and never when the system is active, as it can easily break if spammed or spit out loose items if the the slice is currently loading them.
 - [**Original post (16/07/2024)**](https://discord.com/channels/748542142347083868/749137424684285992/1262854684037611600)
 - [**Download link (latest update)**](https://www.mediafire.com/folder/vlg6rvssbth2q/YAMS)
 - [**Help thread**](https://discord.com/channels/748542142347083868/1182775318830907412)